lsst-dm/dmtn-283/index.md

 A data release will have a large number of unchanging collection definitions combined with user and group collections that can be created or disappear at any time.
 A prompt processing repository will be getting new collections on a daily basis in addition to the user and group collections.
 It might be necessary for specific collections to be marked as permanent to allow the servers to know that those will not be modified, but require database queries for the dynamic collections.
-The approaches to collection caching are still to be worked out and we are investigating reorganizing how collections are stored in the database to make queries on them more efficient without the recursion currently used to support chains of datastores with chains of datastores.
+The approaches to collection caching are still to be worked out and we are investigating reorganizing how collections are stored in the database to make queries on them more efficient without the recursion currently used to support chains of collections with chains of collections.

 It might be simpler for the client to never cache collection information if the server is caching.